zeitlings/alfred-set-default-browser/README.md

 ## Script Version

 v1.1.1 dispenses with the executable entirely.
 The code runs directly in Alfred's Run Script workflow object.
 There is no noticable performance penalty and no manual compilation or `chmod +x` permissions are required.
-The code is largely a rewrite of [this code by "J.W.
-Bargsten"](https://bargsten.org/wissen/publish-swift-app-via-homebrew/#lab-section-1) and adapted to work well with Alfred.

 ## Compiled Version (command line)